sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 ### Ingroups vs. Outgroups

 The AI research community does not represent humanity well.
-For example, AI research is dominated by White and Asian <d-cite key="aiindex2021diversity"></d-cite> men <d-cite key="AbdullaChahal2023"></d-cite>.
+For example, AI research is dominated by White and Asian <d-cite key="aiindex2021diversity"></d-cite>, English-speaking <d-cite key="singh2024aya"></d-cite> men <d-cite key="AbdullaChahal2023"></d-cite>.
 The AI research community is also relatively culturally homogenous:

 > Since AI technologies are mostly conceived and developed in just a handful of countries, they embed the cultural values and practices of these countries.